manu-1-1/Portfolio/README.md

-# 🌐 Personal Portfolio Website
+# Personal Portfolio Website

 A modern, responsive portfolio website showcasing my skills, projects, and professional experience in Cybersecurity and Software Development.

-## 👨‍💻 About
+## About

 Hi!
 I'm **Manukrishna J P**, a Computer Science student specializing in Cybersecurity at Amrita Vishwa Vidyapeetham.
-This portfolio website highlights my journey, skills, projects, and achievements in the field of technology and cybersecurity.
+This is my personal portfolio website built to showcase my skills, projects, and experience as a developer.
+It serves as a central place to learn more about me and my work.

+## Project Status

+This project is currently not deployed and does not include a backend.
+It is a static frontend project.

+##  Tech Stack
+- HTML5
+- CSS3
+- JavaScript

 ## 📁 Project Structure